 Architecture Graduate

-How long: 4.5 years including EPA period
+How long: 4 years

 What you'll need

 As a minimum, you'll need an ARB (Architect's Registration Board) prescribed Part 1 qualification or Part 1 equivalent as prescribed by the ARB with a 2:2 degree.
+Candidates in their final year of study will need to be on track to achieve a minimum of a 2:2 in a degree prescribed by the ARB.

 "The most rewarding aspect for me was seeing how our work directly improves (even in very small ways) the everyday lives and experiences of people living, working, and travelling throughout London"